MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/add-custom-fields-price-setup-transactional-entities.md

 After custom fields and entities have been created, the next step is to make price setup and transactional entities aware of any custom entities or option sets by creating reference fields.
 Depending on whether your pricing dimensions list includes option set dimensions or entity dimensions or both, follow only the steps in **Option set-based custom pricing dimensions** or **Entity-based custom pricing dimensions**, or both, respectively.

 ### Option set-based custom pricing dimensions
-When a custom pricing dimension is option set-based, add it as a field to key Project Service entities.
+When a custom pricing dimension is option set-based, add it as a field to key entities.
 In the following procedure, **Resource Work Location** and **Resource Work Hours** are used as the option set-based pricing dimensions.
 These must first be added as fields to the pricing entities, **Role Price** and **Role Price Markup**.

 1. In Project operations, click **Settings** > **Solutions**, and then double-click **\<your organization name> pricing dimensions**.
 2. In Solution Explorer, on the left navigation pane, select **Entities > Role Price**.